Corasinth/Deathloop-Saves/README.md

 Enjoy Deathloop, but hate having to track down trinkets or search for that one gun you're not sure you have?
 Having fun speedrunning the patched game, but wish you didn't have to spend so long fiddling with Egor's code?
 Want to play through the main game again, but hate the idea of having to painstaking recollect all your gear?

-These save files come with full inventories of all trinkets, a collection of every exemplar weapon with every possible perk in the game, and an easy-to-spin code for Egor's machine.
+These save files come with full inventories of all trinkets, a collection of every weapon with every possible perk in the game, and an easy-to-spin code for Egor's machine.

 ## Table of Contents